-Plants and animals that humans introduce into ecosystems are non-native, also known as exotic, species.
-Please report sightings of non-native reptiles and amphibians as well as native species including any of the following that you find in the wild.
+Plants and animals that humans have introduced into the wild are considered non-native, or exotic, species.
+We track sightings of non-native reptiles and amphibians as well as native species that you find in the wild in Ontario.

 Here are a few common non-native reptiles in Ontario: